 What we don’t: Not fully waterproof, no liner glove, and less durable than an all-leather design.

-If you suffer from chronically cold hands, Burton’s [ak] Oven Mitten has your name on it.
+If you suffer from chronically cold hands, Burton’s [ak] Windstopper Oven Mitten has your name on it.
 This mitt is packed with both PrimaLoft Gold synthetic and down insulations, offering incredible warmth in a soft and packable design.
-A fixed liner made out of brushed microfiber wicks moisture away from your body (yes, these mittens are so warm your hands might actually sweat), and the shell features stretchy Gore-Tex Infinium softshell fabric, a pre-curved shape, and a leather palm.
-Oven mitts are a popular style in the snowboarding world, and Burton’s [ak] is one of the best-executed of the bunch.
+A fixed liner made out of brushed microfiber wicks moisture away from your body (yes, these mittens are so warm your hands might actually sweat), while Gore's Windstopper fabric on the exterior adds reliable wind resistance without compromising breathability.
+Additional features like a pre-curved shape, leather palm for durability and grip, and built-in nose wipe make the Burton [ak] one of the best-executed oven mitts on the market.

-We love the Oven Mitten’s cuff, which slips on easily with a zipper and cinches under your jacket with a hook-and-loop closure.
-And unlike many models here, you get a touchscreen-compatible tip on the thumb, in addition to a helpful nose wipe.
-But with no liner, the Burtons do lack some versatility, and—as we mentioned in the Dakine Phoenix write-up above—Gore-Tex Infinium (a fabric used a lot in softshell jackets and pants) is not technically waterproof.
+We love the Oven Mitten’s cuff, which slips on easily and cinches under your jacket with a hook-and-loop closure.
+But with no liner, the Burtons do lack some versatility, and the Windstopper fabric is not technically waterproof (although it will get the job done in light bouts of moisture).
 This won’t be an issue for sub-freezing days and dry conditions common in areas like Colorado and New England, but you’ll likely want full-on waterproofing for winter in the Pacific Northwest.
+If that's the case, options like the OR Mt.
+Baker II and Black Diamond Guide above cost around the same and are much more reliable in the wet.

 14. Hestra Leather Fall Line Mitt ($165)